 At the time of writing, the comet had brightened some 600-fold from 20th magnitude in December 2019 to 8th magnitude in March 2020.
 This is an unprecedented rate of increase and many astronomers believe that comet Atlas cannot maintain such a rate all the way to perihelion on 31 May.

-Peak brightness predictions have varied greatly with some forecasting a whopping visual magnitude of -11 while other’s suggest a more conservative magnitude +2.
-Either way, most predictions fall within naked eye visibility.
+Peak brightness predictions varied greatly with some forecasting a whopping visual magnitude of -11 while other’s suggest a more conservative magnitude +2.
+Either way, most predictions fell within naked eye visibility.

 Short period comet 289P/Blanpain reaches closest approach to Earth on 10 January 2020 at a distance of 0.089 AU, however was predicted to reach around magnitude 15, this proved to worsen with actual observations peaking at mag.
 18.